NghiaDangTran/SystemDesign/01.Design Rate Limiter/readme.md

 ```

 2. Synchronization issue clients can send requests to a different rate limiter\

 - use sticky sessions allow a client to send traffic to the same rate limiter ( advisable because it is neither scalable nor flexible)
 - instead use mutiple redis at each of the rate limmter we can alow only one central redis to handel

 3. Performace optimization

 - reduce latency by route traffic from one region to a specifc location that have the closet distance to our  serivce

 4. Monitoring

 - add monitoring for when call blocked,
-he rate limiting algorithm is effective.
+- the rate limiting algorithm is effective.

-•The rate limiting rules are effective.
+- The rate limiting rules are effective.

 For example, if rate limiting rules are too strict, many valid requests are dropped.
 In this case, we want to relax the rules a little bit.
 In another example, we notice our rate limiter becomes ineffective when there is a sudden increase in traffic like flash sales.
 In this scenario, we may replace the algorithm to support burst traffic.
 Token bucket is a good fit here.

 Avoid being rate limited.
-Design your client with best practices:
+Design your client with best practices (`improvement`):

 •Use client cache to avoid making frequent API calls.